 This is not to be taken lightly in Asia.
-We know more than one person that has caught Dengue Fever during our travels, so be sure to wear light coloured long sleeves and pants, wear insect repellant and if you are staying in hostels or cheaper guest houses, bring a mosquito net.
+We know more than one person that has caught Dengue Fever during our travels, so be sure to wear light-colored long sleeves and pants, wear insect repellant.
+If you are staying in hostels or cheaper guest houses, bring your own mosquito net.

 Most establishments use commercial ice that has been purified so it is often safe in reputable places.
 If in doubt, ask for no ice and drink out of the can or bottle.

 20. Have a Valid Passport

 This may seem straightforward, but make sure your passport is valid for at least 6 months before you leave your home country.
 Customs may not let you in if it is about to expire in the next few months or weeks.

 Even if you are on a budget it is worth it to splurge for a night or two at a five-star hotel.
 Thailand is the place where you’ll have the chance to live a five-star life on a mid-range budget.
 So go for it, you won’t be able to have the same experience downtown New York or in Tahiti, but Thailand has options for beautiful hotels that the regular middle-class American/Canadian can afford.

 22. Never Touch Anyone’s Head